 Specialist treatment in Switzerland falls under secondary care, however, many insurance packages allow you to see a specialist in Switzerland without a prior referral from your doctor.
 You must check the conditions with your insurer, however, because if this isn’t possible, patients pay the full consultancy or treatment rate.

 See our guide to hospitals in Switzerland for information on some of the specialist hospitals and clinics available.

 Visits to doctors in Switzerland are generally by appointment only.
 However, long waiting lists are not common and you can often get an appointment on the same day without difficulty.

 Doctors in Switzerland normally send the bill for consultation or treatment within a few days of the appointment.
-Bills usually have to be paid within 30 days.
+Bills are usually due within 30 days.
 The standard arrangement is for patients to pay the full bill and then claim the reimbursement amount from the insurer, unless the insurer has an agreement with the doctor’s practice or healthcare provider to be billed for their proportion directly.
-If you need to be reimbursed, remember to get an invoice or receipt from the surgery.
+If you need reimbursement, remember to get an invoice or receipt from the surgery.